mercedesbenz00/tofauti/docs/index.md

 ## SIP-009 NFT Standard

-Currently, the proposed standard for non-fungible tokens is in "Activation in progress" state.
-You can find the standard [here](https://github.com/stacksgov/sips/pull/3).
+The standard for non-fungible tokens has been ratified and is active.
+You can find the standard [here](https://github.com/stacksgov/sips/blob/main/sips/sip-009/sip-009-nft-standard.md).

 ### SIP9-compliant NFTs on mainnet

-See list of selected NFTS [here](nfts.md)
+See list of selected NFTS [here](nfts.md).
 ### Wallets with NFT support

 - [Boom](https://boom.money)